rabstolaf/bwsys/01_installing-ubuntu.md

 * You'll now see a login screen, and once you sign in, you'll load into the desktop environment.
 * `$ sudo shutdown now` and `$ sudo reboot now` are command line instructions to shutdown and restart your VM
 * <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F2</kbd> &mdash; Use this or any other key like <kbd>F3</kbd> or <kbd>F4</kbd> to open another terminal.
 If you want to go back to the graphical environment, restart the display manager service again.
-* Now, whenever you reboot your VM, the display manager will automatically start and your desktop enviornment will load.
-Sometimes, it make take a few seconds and you'll see a command line asking you to sign in, but just wait a bit (~10 seconds) and your desktop enviorment should boot up.
+* Now, whenever you reboot your VM, the display manager will automatically start and your desktop environment will load.
+Sometimes, it may take a few seconds and you'll see a command line asking you to sign in, but just wait a bit (~10 seconds) and your desktop environment should boot up.

 ---

 ## 6. Increasing VM Performance

-Depending on your VirtualBox settings, your VM might feel slower now that you have a desktop environment installed, as they tend to use a more system resources (memory, processing power).
+Depending on your VirtualBox settings, your VM might feel slower now that you have a desktop environment installed, as they tend to use more system resources (memory, processing power).
 One way to increase the responsiveness of your VM is to allot it more RAM (Random Access Memory), as RAM is used to run programs.
 More memory means your computer can run more programs, faster.

 * First, check how much RAM your laptop or desktop has available.
 This varies depending on whether you're using Windows or MacOS.
 * In Windows, you can type "View RAM info" into the search bar and open the program.
 Look next to "Installed RAM" to see your available RAM.
 * In MacOS, click the Apple icon in the top-left hand corner of your screen, and select "About This Mac."
 To see your available RAM, look next to "Memory"
 * You'll likely have either 4GB or 8GB of RAM installed on your computer.
 It's generally a good idea to never allot more than half of your available RAM to a virtual machine, especially when you're running a few VM's.
-As long as you have at least 4GB of RAM, you can allot your VM 2GB, which should give you a noticeable perfomance boost.
+As long as you have at least 4GB of RAM, you can allot your VM 2GB, which should give you a noticeable performance boost.
 * To increase the RAM of a VM, first open the VirtualBox Manager program (where you stop and start your VM)
 * Make sure your headnode VM is powered off, then select your VM and click the orange gear labeled "Settings"
 * In the Setting dialog box, click the System tab on  the left.
 Then, use either the slider or input box to increase the "Base Memory" (RAM) the VM can use.
 Note that VirtualBox is expecting a number in MB rather than GB.
 Multiple GB by 1024 to convert to MB.